panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Variables are everywhere.
 Even if you're writing a small function, or writing an application: you always declare, assign, and read variables.

-Writing quality variables brings the benefits of increased readability and easier maintainability of your code.
+Writing quality variables brings increased readability and easier maintainability of your code.

 In this post, you'll read 5 best practices of how to declare and use variables in JavaScript.